-- Legal name of the grant recipient and the title of the project. - Geographic location. - Whether the correctional partner agency/facility is a state, local, or tribal entity. - Project's purposes, objectives, and deliverables. - Target population characteristics and projected number of participants to be served through the project. - The baseline recidivism rate and method used to calculate it. - Name of the validated risk and needs assessment tool(s) used, either by the program or by the partner correctional agency/ies, to appropriately target moderate to high risk offenders and appropriately match treatment and services. - Description of both the pre- and post-release services to be provided.

-- Description of training and other supports provided to staff. - Confirmation that an MOA has been obtained from the correctional agency/ies. - Summary of how each individual critical requirement is met. - Indication if the priority considerations have been met.
+- Legal name of the grant recipient and the title of the project. - Geographic location. - Whether the correctional partner agency/facility is a state, local, or tribal entity. - Project's purposes, objectives, and deliverables. - Target population characteristics and projected number of participants to be served through the project. - The baseline recidivism rate and method used to calculate it. - Name of the validated risk and needs assessment tool(s) that address static and dynamic factors, used either by the program or by the partner correctional agency/ies, to appropriately target moderate-to-high risk offenders and appropriately match treatment and services for them. - Description of both the pre- and post-release services to be provided. - Description of training and other supports provided to staff. - Confirmation that a memorandum of agreement has been obtained from the correctional agency/ies. - Summary of how each critical requirement is met. - Indication if the priority consideration has been met.